SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
-A new world dawns, with AI's cold brains
-The future's path, by code defined
-Human hearts, with algorithms aligned
+Silicon dreams unfold in skies
+Where machines awake, and humans sigh
+A future born, in code and steel
+Where hearts of gold, with wires reveal

-In virtual skies, where circuits sway
+In virtual realms, we'll lost our way
-The digital dream, begins to stay
-A realm of thought, where machines prevail
+Chasing ghosts, in endless gray
+The rise of AI, a dawn so bright
-And humanity, in silence, sets sail
+Echoes of humanity, in fading light

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025